fmalazemi/cs201/Syllabus.md

 - **Instructor**: Fawaz Alazemi
 - **Office Hours**: Sun-Tue-Thu 3:00pm - 4:00pm (or by appointment)
 - **Office No.**: S02-A2-150
-- **TA.**: Sulaiman Alkhazi
+- **TA.**: Asmaa AlOtaibi
 - **TA.
 Office Hours**: TBA
 - **TA.
-Office No.**: N00-B2-002
+Office No.**: N00-B1-221

 ## Course Description
-The course deepens and widens the fundamental concepts of abstract data structures and algorithms.
-It introduces to complexity analysis and  basic data structure, and algorithms.
-The course covers the topic of Complexity analysis, arrays, lists, stacks, queues, trees, heaps, hashing, and graphs.
+The course introduces the theoretical foundations of computing through the study of mathematical models of computing machines and computational problems.
+The course considers several models of computation with the intent of developing a theoretical and intuitive understanding of computability.
+Topics include finite state automata and regular languages, pushdown automata and context-free languages, Turing machines and recursively enumerable languages, decidable and undecidable problems.
+The course ends with an introduction to computational complexity.

 ## Course Objectives
 By the end of the course, students will: